-- 17 uses, which are permitted in the Commercial District, but not in the Industrial District.
-Given the fact - 18 there are several existing self-storage facilities already located in the Industrial District, this decision has - 19 effectively rendered all of those facilities now non-conforming in relation to zoning. - 20 storage facility is not the highest and best use you could use in a Commercial District, and in Section
+As a result of that decision, the ZBA has essentially reclassified self-storage facilities as personal service uses, which are permitted in the Commercial District, but not in the Industrial District.
+Given the fact there are several existing self-storage facilities already located in the Industrial District, this decision has effectively rendered all of those facilities now non-conforming in relation to zoning.